 - It gives your attendees time to think about the topic.
 They can see the other questions and upvote the ones are most important to them.

 - Often one question will inspire others.
 Collecting questions before the meeting starts minimize the number of questions people will want to ask after the event.

 - Collecting questions early allows people to do it at their desk, which can be helpful to people who have trouble with mobile devices.

-The setting we have to do this is called "Pre-Meeting Questions".
 You access it through the Q&A Settings page.

 Once pre-meeting questions are enabled, anyone with the link will be able to submit questions.
 In the Presenter view, there's an alert that pre-meeting questions are enabled.